 PKI (Public Key Infrastructure) means Gatekeeper compliant technology, policies and procedures based on public key cryptography used to create, validate, manage, store, distribute and revoke Digital Certificates.

-Power of Attorney means a written Document by which a Donor appoints an Attorney to act as agent on the Donor’s behalf.

 Prescribed Requirement means any Published requirement of the Registrar that Subscribers are required to comply with.

 Priority Notice has the meaning given to it in the Land Titles Legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.